A Very Filipino Christmas: Celebrating in the Philippines and Abroad

 The parol

-The most popular Christmas decoration in the Philippines is the parol, a bamboo pole topped with a lighted star that represents the one that guided the shepherds and wise men to the nativity scene.
-Decorating the parol is often a family affair with everyone coming together to hang bamboo strips and colored paper on the parol.
+The most popular Christmas decoration in the Philippines is the parol.
+These are bamboo tubes topped with a lighted star that represents the one that guided the shepherds and wise men to the nativity scene.
+Decorating the parol is often a family affair with everyone coming together to hang bamboo strips and colored japanese paper on the parol.

 Other decorations